 Like a lot of countries, the US hasn’t weathered the recession that well.
-Like most countries it has decided it needs to raise more money.
-Like some countries it has decided that tourism is a way of generating additional money.
+Like most countries, it has decided it needs to raise more money.
+Like some countries, it has decided that tourism is a way of generating additional money.
 But to get additional tourists it has to advertise and promote itself.
 How does it do this?
-By slapping a S10 tax on everyone who wants to visit the country.
+By slapping an S10 tax on everyone who wants to visit the country.
 The money this raises will be matched by up to $100 million of private sector contributions and the whole lot will be spent on promoting tourism.

 The good news is that although signed into law, no date for its introduction has been announced yet.

 Will it make a difference?
 Will it stop people going there?